 Another approach in migraine therapy uses monoclonal antibodies to block CGRP activity.
-These humanised monoclonal antibodies to CGRP are administered intravenously and have shown potential in preventing migraine attacks.4
+These humanised monoclonal antibodies to CGRP are administered subcutaneously or intravenously and have shown efficacy in preventing migraine attacks.4

 What is the potential for therapeutic monoclonal antibody therapy targeting CGRP or its receptor?

 Clinicians agree that a therapeutic monoclonal antibody directed against CGRP or the CGRP receptor shows much promise in preventing migraine.
 Leading international clinical experts have described the tolerability and clinical efficacy of these agents as “a breakthrough in migraine therapeutics, where, since the triptans, there have been no outstanding developments in the management of this disabling condition.”1

 Three monoclonal antibodies - erenumab [Aimovig], galcanezumab [Emgality], and fremanezumab [Ajovy] - are approved in a growing number of countries, for the preventive treatment of episodic or chronic migraine.
 A fourth monoclonal antibody (eptinezumab) is in development.